monkidea/Projects/Machine Learning/Collaborative Artificial Intelligence Neuron - C.A.I.N./README.md

 [∞] Output Library

+[∞] Finished writing the detailed descriptions for the operation and working of each sub-unit of C.A.I.N.

 Work TODO :
 -----------
-[Ω] Finish writing the detailed descriptions for the operation and working of each sub-unit of C.A.I.N.

 [Ω] Input Unit

 [Ω] Speech Requirement Checking Unit